Here are the precise steps you need to take if you want complete access to Imgur in Turkey:

-One important thing you should know is that SmartDNS and other techniques that don’t encrypt network traffic won’t work if you need to gain access to a website that’s blocked.
+One important thing you should know is that SmartDNS and other techniques that don’t encrypt network traffic won’t work if you need to gain access to a blocked website.
 You’ll be spotted, and the access attempt will be recorded.

 The Turkish Security Services use DPI software to identify and block traffic from VPN ports.
-If you’re a Turkish resident, or if you’re just visiting Turkey, then it’s crucial that you use a VPN service that can disguise its traffic as regular HTTPS traffic.
+If you’re a Turkish resident or visiting Turkey, you must use a VPN service that can disguise its traffic as regular HTTPS traffic.

-The first step you’ll have to take is to download and install your chosen VPN app onto your device.
+The first step you’ll have to take is downloading and installing your chosen VPN app onto your device.

 Unlike free VPNs, ExpressVPN is a premium service.
 So you’ll get top speeds, not to mention the peace of mind of knowing that nobody will monitor your internet activity to sell that info to other parties — like the Turkish government or one of their agents!

 Next, once your VPN is installed, get it running and pick somewhere other than Turkey.
 That will connect you to another server outside of the country, and you should be able to visit all the sites you want then!

 We’ve touched on this briefly, but let’s discuss it more here.
 While free VPNs may initially seem attractive, they’re very slow compared to premium VPNs.